twolfson/behavioral-driven-development-and-the-future-presentation/RESEARCH.md

 ## jBehave
 http://jbehave.org/reference/stable/developing-stories.html#mapping

 Behold, one of the first BDD frameworks.
-Integrated with decorators.
+Currently, integrated with decorators.
+Got 1.0 version in other section =D

 ```java
 public class TraderSteps { // look, Ma, I'm a POJO!!